The Original Traditional Cob Breeders

 The Traditional Cob Registry

-It should also be pointed out that in the 1990s, there was a rush by countries outside Ireland and the UK (including the USA and the Netherlands) to open registries for a breed they believed to have been an unrecognised breed.
-The narrative that the Traditional Cob was originally developed by Gypsies in Britain (the UK) was created in September 1996 by the Gypsy Vanner Horse Society in the USA.
-In 1999, a Tinker studbook was officially founded in the Netherlands because the breed society in the Netherlands believed they were the first to name the breed developed in Ireland by Irish Travellers (Tinker is a historical name for Irish Travellers).
-However, the Irish Cob Studbook was officially recognised in Ireland in June 1996.
+It should also be pointed out, that in the 1990s there was a ‘rush’ by countries outside Ireland and the UK (including Holland and the USA) to open registries for a breed they believed to have been an unrecognised breed.
+The narrative that the Traditional Cob was originally developed by Gypsies in Britain (the UK) was created in September 1996 by the Gypsy Vanner Horse Society in the USA who not only believe the narrative they created to be true, but also that Irish Cob is just another name given in Ireland after 1996 for the same breed.
+In 1999 a Tinker studbook was officially founded in Holland because the breed society in Holland believed they were the first to name the breed developed in Ireland by Irish Travellers (Tinker is a historical name for Irish Travellers).
+However, the fact is that the Irish Cob Studbook was already officially recognised in Ireland in June 1996.
+It was not until the early 2000s that the first Gypsy Cob Studbook was officially founded in England (the UK) which should therefore have been for the Gypsy Cob (one Traditional Cob breed type).

 TCR is making the following statement:

-“Because the Irish Cob and Gypsy Cob are the same breed (Traditional Cob), TCR could not accuse any registry of being wrong for registering Irish Cobs and Gypsy Cobs as the same breed.
-It was not until the last 10 years or so that the Gypsy Cob has been strongly promoted by the Romani people in England as their own unique Traditional Cob breed type, so it is only since then that it has become necessary to have a registry that can register Irish Cobs and Gypsy Cobs as two different Traditional Cob breed types."
+“Although the Irish Cob and Gypsy Cob are the same breed (Traditional Cob), they are different Traditional Cob breed types and therefore need their own separate breed standards.
+However, because the Irish Cob and Gypsy Cob are the same breed, TCR could not accuse any registry of being wrong for registering Irish Cobs and Gypsy Cobs as the same breed.
+It was not until the last 10 years or so that the Gypsy Cob has been strongly promoted by the Romani people in England (the UK) as their own unique Traditional Cob breed type, so separating the Irish Cob and Gypsy Cob would not have seemed necessary to Traditional Cob registries founded before then.
+However, since separating the Irish Cob and Gypsy Cob has become necessary, TCR not only separates the Irish Cob and Gypsy Cob by registering them separately as two distinctive Traditional Cob breed types, but TCR also recognises Irish Travellers and Romani people individually for having developed their own unique Traditional Cob breed types.”

 IRISH TRAVELLERS